Mark Foley: Scandal and resignation

 More pages came forward, alleging a history of inappropriate conduct by Foley dating back at least 10 years.
 Foley had been warned about the matter in 2005 by another House Republican and the House Clerk.
 Through his lawyer, Foley insisted he was not a pedophile and asserted that he had not "had contact" with a minor.

 Foley also explained that he had a drinking problem and had made the communications while intoxicated.
 He checked himself into a rehab clinic on October 2, 2006.
 His lawyer revealed that Foley claimed he was molested by a clergyman when he was between the ages of 13 and 15 adding that "Mark Foley wants you to know he is a gay man."
 Federal authorities said the explicit messages could result in Foley's prosecution, under some of the same laws he helped to enact.

 Foley resigned from the US Congress on Friday, September 29, 2006.

 There was widespread criticism of Republican leaders for their response to earlier warnings and inconsistencies in their statements.
 In particular, many called for Hastert to resign, including some conservative voices such as the editorial page of The Washington Times.

 On October 19, 2006, the Sarasota Herald-Tribune stated that a disgraced abusive homosexual Catholic priest named Anthony Mercieca told the newspaper about an intimate two-year relationship he had with Foley when the congressman was a teenage altar boy living in Lake Worth, Florida.
 The priest is retired and living in Malta.
 He acknowledged getting naked in saunas and possible "light touching", but denied contact of a sexual nature.

-Florida officials have closed the investigation of Foley, stating they found "insufficient evidence" to file criminal charges since the page was over the age of consent (16).
+Florida officials closed the investigation of Foley, stating they found "insufficient evidence" to file criminal charges since the page was over the age of consent (16).

 November 2006 election

 Shortly after Foley resigned, the Republican Party of Florida named State Representative Joe Negron to run as the Republican replacement candidate to face Mahoney.
 In accordance with Florida election law, Foley's name remained on the ballot.
 Votes cast for Foley in the November election counted towards Negron's total.
 Mahoney called for a full investigation of Foley's actions.
 Foley's district had been held by Republicans since its creation in 1973 (it was the 10th District until 1983 and the 12th District until 1993.)
 In an effort to use the scandal to his benefit, Negron used the slogan "Punch Foley for Joe!", instructing voters to "punch" Foley's name on the ballot to chastise him and support Negron.

 Negron narrowly lost the election to Tim Mahoney.
 Negron had 47.7 percent and Mahoney had 49.5 percent.
-The seat fell back into Republican hands in the 111th congress with the election of Tom Rooney.
+The seat fell back into Republican hands in the 111th Congress with the 2008 election of Tom Rooney.